Rabios/Pancake/docs/getting_started.md

 1. Run the HTML file in the browser
 2. Open "Developer Console"
-3. If no errors given and just message "Powered by Pancake" and Pancake's version given,You're ready to make your games!!!
+3. If no errors given and just message "Powered by Pancake" and Pancake's version given, You're ready to make your games!!!
-4. To determine what version of Pancake you use,Open "Developer Console" and type `pancake.version`
+4. To determine what version of Pancake you use, Open Web Console and type `pancake.version`

 ## Online

 1. Unminimifed

 ```html
 <script src="https://cdn.jsdelivr.net/gh/Rabios/Pancake@master/build/pancake.js"></script>
 ```